trallnag/token2go-server/README.md

 For more information please refer to the OpenAPI specification.
 For example via the `/swagger-ui` endpoint or the schema file [`static/swagger.yaml`](static/swagger.yaml) itself.

+## Project Status

+The project is maintained by me, [trallnag](https://github.com/trallnag), and I am interested in keeping it alive as I am using it in production.
+I also don't mind developing it further as I like working with Go.

+Contributions are welcome, see [`CONTRIBUTING.md`](CONTRIBUTING.md) for more.

+## Licensing

+This project is licensed under the MIT License, see [`LICENSE`](LICENSE).

 ## Links